On particle Gibbs sampling: A coupling of the particle Gibbs Markov kernel

-with the convention that $k_{0}=1$, that $\mu_{0}(dz_{0})=m_{0}(dz_{0})$, and that empty products equal one, and defining the event $\mathcal{A}_{t}$ as
+with the convention that $k_{0}=1$, that $\mu_{0}(\mathrm{d}z_{0})=m_{0}(\mathrm{d}z_{0})$, and that empty products equal one, and defining the event $\mathcal{A}_{t}$ as

-Note that the integrals above must be understood as conditional probabilities, since $\mu_{t}$ and $\kappa_{t}$ are conditional measures.
-In addition, the conditional distributions (first bracketed factor in the integral above) defining these conditional probabilities are such that $\left|\Ct\right|=N-k_{t}$ with probability one.
+Note that the two integrals above are with respect to a joint distribution which corresponds to a chain rule decomposition that works forward in time: $\kappa_1$ and $\mu_1$ are distributions conditional on $Z_0^{1:N}$ and so on.
+In addition, these chained conditional distributions are such that $\llvert \mathcal{C}_t\rrvert =N-k_{t}$ with probability one.\

-For the sake of transparency, we complete the proof for $T=2$, but we note that exactly the same steps employed may be extended to general case where $T>2$.
+For the sake of transparency, we complete the proof for $T=2$, but we note that exactly the same steps employed may be extended to the general case where $T>2$.

 The key idea is to replace the two factors in the integrand of \eqref{eq:PCk} with their large $N$ values which we now define.
 Let